LGUG2Z/komorebi/README.md

-adjust-container-padding      Adjust container padding on the focused workspace adjust-workspace-padding      Adjust workspace padding on the focused workspace change-layout                 Set the layout on the focused workspace flip-layout                   Flip the layout on the focused workspace (BSP only) promote                       Promote the focused window to the top of the tree retile                        Force the retiling of all managed windows
+adjust-container-padding      Adjust container padding on the focused workspace adjust-workspace-padding      Adjust workspace padding on the focused workspace change-layout                 Set the layout on the focused workspace load-custom-layout            Load a custom layout from file for the focused workspace flip-layout                   Flip the layout on the focused workspace (BSP only) promote                       Promote the focused window to the top of the tree retile                        Force the retiling of all managed windows